School district cancels football season due to widespread hazing - NewsBreak

 Hunter’s statement also explains that any staff member who was found to have ignored the hazing will also face discipline.

 “The kind of hazing that occurred in our facilities with this team is reprehensible.
 It simply cannot and will not be tolerated,” Hunter said.
-“We know we must work to address the culture of this team, educate our student body about hazing, and put programs in place to help us ensure that this kind of atmosphere is never allowed to exist in our school facilities.”‘I wasn’t going to let him win’: Former OU student sentenced to 40 years in prison for brutally beating then pregnant girlfriend
+“We know we must work to address the culture of this team, educate our student body about hazing, and put programs in place to help us ensure that this kind of atmosphere is never allowed to exist in our school facilities.”These are Airbnb’s top college towns for football season

 Middletown Area School District says it will work to find other opportunities this fall for the cheerleading team and marching band, who are both impacted by this season’s cancellation.